TheShellLand/automonisaur/README.md

-#### about
+### About

-This library adds some easier-to-use wrappers around common services used in cyber security and threat intelligence.
+This library adds some easier-to-use wrappers around common services for data science and threat intelligence.

 Provides easier clients and configuration options, as well as any additional helpers to get things up and running.

 Github issues and feature requests welcomed.